b4tan/restaurant-booking/README.md

 * Gemini LLM: Strong language understanding for planning and conversations.

 ## Key Decisions & Trade-offs
+* Agent yields higher general and reasoning capabilities than workflow (but is more costly).

-* Sessions stored in memory (simple but lost on restart).
+* Sessions stored in memory (cannot keep track of memory if restart).

-* Explicit tool parameters (helps accuracy but more code).
+* Explicit tool parameters (Upfront initial investment in coding and defining tools).

-* Mock server for offline dev (not production-ready in auth or scale).
+* Mock server for offline dev (not production-ready for scale).

+* HTTPX client (modern but adds an external dependency).

+* React frontend (fast prototyping but requires CORS and bundling configuration).

+* LangGraph’s planning loop (streamlines tool orchestration but can make debugging harder).

+* Detailed system prompts (guide LLM behavior but increase prompt size and latency).

 ## Scaling Up